 Carl’s Cause Receives Top Honor from The University of Kansas Health System

-Carl’s Cause has been selected for induction into The University of Kansas Health System’s Hall of Fame — the highest honor awarded by the health system.
+Carl’s Cause was selected for induction into The University of Kansas Health System’s Hall of Fame — the highest honor awarded by the health system.
 This special recognition celebrates individuals and organizations who help transform The University of Kansas Health System through innovative thinking, meaningful advocacy and unwavering support.

 ‘Carl’s Cause’ is a 501 (c)(3) which promotes mental health awareness.
 It was created following the devastating loss of an amazing young man, Carl Specht at age 27.